Shawia paniculata: Predators, parasites, and diseases

-Olearia paniculata has no known pests or diseases.
+Shawia paniculata has no known pests or diseases.
 Goats, cattle and sheep will sometimes eat the leaves.

 Cultivation

-Olearia paniculata the evergreen shrub or tree, does need water to grow but not too much water.
+Shawia paniculata the evergreen shrub or tree, does need water to grow but not too much water.
 With the leaf density of the evergreen plant, it can be important in promoting durability, water conservation, and protection from predators.
-The kinds of soil Olearia paniculata prefer is the soil after the autumn season rains as during this stage the soil is moist and warm which is just good for the species because it allows it to establish.
-It is important to plant Olearia paniculata into slightly raised beds of well-cultivated soil.
+The kinds of soil Shawia paniculata prefer is the soil after the autumn season rains as during this stage the soil is moist and warm which is just good for the species because it allows it to establish.
+It is important to plant Shawia paniculata into slightly raised beds of well-cultivated soil.
 Because this will create drainage that provides near-surface roots with aerated soil in which to grow.
 Like all other young plants, they require thorough watering during dry times over the first two or four years mulching which helps to better conserve moisture and suppress weeds.
-Often when Olearia paniculata is mixed with coarse sand, compost, or organic material it improves the soil's health and moisture structure.
+Often when Shawia paniculata is mixed with coarse sand, compost, or organic material it improves the soil's health and moisture structure.
 When planting Akiraho it is essential to ensure the root ball is saturated and when digging the hole make sure it is twice the diameter of the root ball and watered once being planted.